 With Tableau, we created summary data reports that provided a breakdown of each transaction to a high degree of detail – saving both Project Accountants and Project Managers time, effort, and administrative burden.
 We automated the eCMS reporting process to generate Tableau reports on an ongoing basis and perform automatic data refreshes that would bring the latest information into the reports as soon as it was posted.
 Furthermore, we included a lookup of archived data, making it easier to locate historical transactions.

 For construction or other types of development, Time and Materials (T&M) contracts are an arrangement where the employer pays the contractor based on the time spent by the contractor and subcontractor’s employees to perform work, and for materials used in the construction.
-T&M contracts are generally used for projects in which it is impossible to get an accurate cost estimate , or if the scope is undefined and changing often.
-Because of these contracts’ nature, all of the charges are passed onto the owner, who would then want to see a detailed record of the billings.
+The use of T&M contracts occur when it is difficult to accurately estimate project costs, or if the scope is undefined.
+Due to the nature of these contracts, the owner takes on the charges.
+As a result, seeing the transactional details of bills is very important.